 In 2004 I transitioned from Electro Pop Rock into EDM with Tracy Young's remix of my song “Geisha Girl“.
 The funny thing is I can't sing and dance at the same time, so attempting to sing AND dance was like shooting myself in the foot.
 Which I'll probably attempt again anyway.

-2007 I released the dance single with remixes “Frequency” based on “The Secret” which was big at the time.
+2007 I released “Frequency”.
+A single of dance remixes, based on “The Secret” which was big at the time.
 Yes I'm into woo woo energy field metaphysics ie “The Hidden Messages in Water”, “The War of Art”.

 2008 I was feeling......older and wrote “Wanna Be Beautiful” my anti plastic surgery song.
 This song may bite me in the butt in a few more years.